 Surveys the roles played by women in American history, society's attitude toward women throughout American history, and the status of women in contemporary society.

-HIST 241 The Contemporary World COURSE DATA: CREDITS: 4V · LECTURE: 4 · LAB: 0 · REPEAT: 0 cultural environment of the contemporary world in a historical framework with a problems approach.
+HIST 241 The Contemporary World

+Discusses the political, international, social, economic, and cultural environment of the contemporary world in a historical framework with a problems approach.
 Specific topics will vary from year to year.